What to Do When Someone Overdoses

 Call 911

 Seek medical help.
 Getting emergency medical help as quickly as possible is always the first thing you should do in a crisis like an overdose.
-When you’re on the phone with the dispatcher, be sure to provide as much information as possible.
+When you’re on the phone with the dispatcher, provide as much information as possible.
 This includes:

 • If They’re Still Breathing